MYT Netherlands Parent B.V. (NYSE:MYTE) PT Raised to $42.00 at Morgan Stanley

 MYT Netherlands Parent B.V.
-(NYSE:MYTE) had its target price lifted by research analysts at Morgan Stanley from $37.00 to $42.00 in a research note issued on Wednesday, The Fly reports.
-The brokerage presently has an “overweight” rating on the stock.
-Morgan Stanley’s price objective would suggest a potential upside of 31.17% from the company’s current price.
+(NYSE:MYTE) had its target price raised by Morgan Stanley from $37.00 to $42.00 in a report released on Tuesday morning, Benzinga reports.
+They currently have an overweight rating on the stock.

-A number of other equities research analysts also recently commented on the stock.
-Credit Suisse Group started coverage on shares of MYT Netherlands Parent B.V. in a report on Tuesday, February 16th.
-They set an “outperform” rating and a $39.00 price target for the company.
-JPMorgan Chase & Co. started coverage on shares of MYT Netherlands Parent B.V. in a report on Tuesday, February 16th.
-They issued an “overweight” rating and a $38.00 target price for the company.
-Jefferies Financial Group started coverage on shares of MYT Netherlands Parent B.V. in a report on Tuesday, February 16th.
-They issued a “buy” rating and a $37.00 target price for the company.
-Zacks Investment Research downgraded shares of MYT Netherlands Parent B.V. from a “buy” rating to a “hold” rating in a report on Wednesday, May 5th.
-Finally, Cowen started coverage on shares of MYT Netherlands Parent B.V. in a report on Tuesday, February 16th.
-They issued an “outperform” rating and a $40.00 target price for the company.
-Two analysts have rated the stock with a hold rating and five have given a buy rating to the company’s stock.
-MYT Netherlands Parent B.V. has a consensus rating of “Buy” and an average target price of $37.86.
+A number of other research firms have also issued reports on MYTE.
+Cowen began coverage on MYT Netherlands Parent B.V. in a research report on Tuesday, February 16th.
+They issued an outperform rating and a $40.00 price target on the stock.
+UBS Group assumed coverage on shares of MYT Netherlands Parent B.V. in a research note on Tuesday, February 16th.
+They issued a neutral rating and a $35.00 price target for the company.
+Jefferies Financial Group assumed coverage on shares of MYT Netherlands Parent B.V. in a research report on Tuesday, February 16th.
+They issued a buy rating and a $37.00 price objective on the stock.
+JPMorgan Chase & Co. raised their price objective on shares of MYT Netherlands Parent B.V. from $38.00 to $39.00 and gave the company an overweight rating in a report on Monday.
+Finally, Zacks Investment Research lowered MYT Netherlands Parent B.V. from a buy rating to a hold rating in a report on Wednesday, May 5th.
+Two equities research analysts have rated the stock with a hold rating and five have assigned a buy rating to the company.
+MYT Netherlands Parent B.V. has an average rating of Buy and an average target price of $38.00.

-Hedge funds have recently made changes to their positions in the business.
-Edmond DE Rothschild Holding S.A. acquired a new position in MYT Netherlands Parent B.V. during the first quarter valued at approximately $141,000.
-Royal Bank of Canada acquired a new position in MYT Netherlands Parent B.V. during the first quarter valued at approximately $157,000.
-Janney Capital Management LLC acquired a new position in MYT Netherlands Parent B.V. during the first quarter valued at approximately $393,000.
-Virtu Financial LLC acquired a new position in MYT Netherlands Parent B.V. during the first quarter valued at approximately $400,000.
-Finally, Morgan Stanley acquired a new position in MYT Netherlands Parent B.V. during the first quarter valued at approximately $428,000.
+Several large investors have recently modified their holdings of the company.
+Edmond DE Rothschild Holding S.A. purchased a new position in shares of MYT Netherlands Parent B.V. in the 1st quarter valued at $141,000.
+Royal Bank of Canada purchased a new stake in MYT Netherlands Parent B.V. in the first quarter valued at $157,000.
+Janney Capital Management LLC acquired a new position in MYT Netherlands Parent B.V. in the first quarter valued at $393,000.
+Virtu Financial LLC purchased a new position in shares of MYT Netherlands Parent B.V. during the first quarter worth about $400,000.
+Finally, Morgan Stanley acquired a new stake in shares of MYT Netherlands Parent B.V. during the first quarter worth about $428,000.
+Institutional investors and hedge funds own 49.32% of the company’s stock.

 MYT Netherlands Parent B.V., through its subsidiary, Mytheresa Group GmbH, operates a luxury e-commerce platform for the fashion consumers worldwide.
 The company sells clothes, bags, shoes, accessories, and fine jewelry through online operations and retail stores.
 It serves high income luxury consumers.